marsgroves/CYBERSECURITY/WebDevelopment/WebDevelopment.md

 18. Which header expresses the client's preference for an encrypted response?

 The Upgrade-Insecure-Requests: 1 header is the browser requesting an encrypted response.

+19. Does the request have a user session associated with it?